Skip to content

 • Trigger notifications internally related to the given task.

-Think of these agents as agents that your annotators can trigger at will while they are labeling.
+Editor Agents are actions your annotators can trigger while they are labeling.

 sequenceDiagram